 --caCertTLS certs/CA_crt.pem \

---servercert certs/server_crt.pem -useFullAttestation --readEventLog \
+--servercert certs/attestor_crt.pem -useFullAttestation --readEventLog \

---serverkey certs/server_key.pem --platformCertFile certs/platform_cert.der \
+--serverkey certs/attestor_key.pem --platformCertFile certs/platform_cert.der \

 --v=10 -alsologtostderr